The 10th annual Epcot International Flower & Garden Festival kicks off at Walt Disney World.

 Disney's loan from the Bank of America is finally paid off.
 Revenue from movies can now go directly to Walt Disney Productions.

-Actor Jason Lee, the voice of Buddy Pine/Syndrome in the 2004 Disney/Pixar animated feature The Incredibles, is born in Huntington Beach, California.
-(TV fans know him as the star of "My Name Is Earl" comedy series.)
+Actor Jason Lee, the voice of Buddy Pine / IncrediBoy in the 2004 Disney/Pixar animated feature The Incredibles and the short Jack-Jack Attack, is born in Huntington Beach, California.
+He was also the voice of Underdog in Disney's 2007 live-action feature Underdog.
+(TV fans remember him as the star of "My Name Is Earl" comedy series.)

 Academy Award-winning actor George Sanders, the voice of Disney's Shere Khan in The Jungle Book (and the husband of Zsa Zsa Gabor) passes away.